vishalvardhan02/DebunkHub/README.md

-# GlobalEduHub: Empowering Students with Reliable Information
+# DebunkHub: Empowering Students with Reliable Information

 Welcome to GlobalEduHub, an advanced solution developed to transform and fully mobilize the student experience at the University of South Florida System.